greg-raven/Uncommon-Sense/_posts/2019-01-29-the-people-authority-and-responsibility.md

 ---
-title: 'The people, authority, and responsibility'
+title: "The people, authority, and responsibility"
 layout: post
 categories:
 - individualism